cooervo/AngularJS-concepts-summary/README.md

 use this commmand inside the desktop link (acceso directo) of chrome, **make sure to close any other running process in the background of chrome (cntrl+alt+supr close every chrome process) and close chrome first**

     "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --args --disable-web-security

+### Building signed apk to publish in android with Ionic

+To generate a release build for Android, we can use the following cordova cli command:

+    //this generates the *-unsigned.apk file
+    cordova build --release android

+Next, we can find our unsigned APK file in platforms/android/build/outputs/apk

+Let's generate our private key using the keytool command that comes with the JDK.
+If this tool isn't found, refer to the installation guide:

+    //If this doesn't work on windows make it on linux and pass *.keystore file through dropbox
+    //This generates key.keystore file
+    keytool -genkey -v -keystore key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000

+To sign the unsigned APK, run the jarsigner tool which is also included in the JDK:

+    //If jarsigner isn't recognize as command just add it to environment vars PATH (usually the file is where the java bin are)
+    //this signs the unsigned.apk file
+    jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore unsigned.apk alias_name

+ Finally, we need to run the zip align tool to optimize the APK.
+The zipalign tool can be found in /path/to/Android/sdk/build-tools/VERSION/zipalign

+    //is still not recognize try adding it to environment vars PATH
+    //If the zipalign isn't recognize try ./zipalign .... zipalign -v 4 unsigned.apk YouAppName.apk